3.1. To Score a Point - Roundnet is played using rally scoring; points can be won by the serving or receiving team. A team scores a point when:

 3.8.2.
 The established positions should be used for the duration of the match.
 Typically the positions are parallel and perpendicular to the orientation of the field.
 The positions will be indicated by a hash mark when possible.

 3.8.3.
-At the start of a game, the serving team sets their positions first and declares which player will start serving.
+At the start of a game, the serving team sets their positions first.
+The player set up on the right side is the one that will begin serving.
 Once the serving team is set, the receiving team positions their players.

 3.8.4.
 The receiver is the player that is positioned 180 degrees across from the server.
 Once the server is set the receiver may adjust their position and is free to move anywhere without distance restrictions.